scottkleinman/WE1S/draft.md

 }
 ```

-Fields are inherently unordered so, to give them sequence, they may be placed in a list, designated by curly brackets:
+Fields are inherently unordered so, to give them sequence, they may be placed in a list, designated by square brackets:

 ```javascript
 {[